daxumaming/daxumaming/README.md

 ## ✔️ Outage Management System (Simplified)
-Conceptualized in 2008 in an effort to replace the hand written logbook to a proper software system designed to log calls, consumer concerns, and reported power outages.
+Conceptualized and created in 2008 in an effort to replace the hand written logbook with a proper software system designed to log calls, consumer concerns, and reported power outages.

 **Repository**: https://github.com/daxumaming/oms
 **Visibility**: Private, Intellectual Property